Ling Xiaoyu: Design and gameplay

 At 16 years old, Ling Xiaoyu's age in her series debut was the result of the Tekken 3 development team wanting a younger girl in the game, as most of the game's female characters were "more than 25 years old".
 She was created alongside protagonist Jin Kazama by Namco artist Yoshinari Mizushima after he graduated from college, with the character's design being a great surprise to the Tekken staff.
 Her black hair is kept in pigtails throughout her series appearances, while her costumes have varied from a modified cheongsam in Tekken 6 to a kogal-style schoolgirl uniform in the 2011 computer-animated film Tekken: Blood Vengeance.

 Tekken: Blood Vengeance screenwriter Dai Satō said in 2011 that he had chosen her as one of the two lead characters because he felt she "symbolize[d] the older Tekken games".
 Katsuhiro Harada was surprised by the decision to use Xiaoyu, believing she was not that popular within the main demography.
 Satō had been a fan of the Tekken games and played the arcade version of the third installment as part of research.
 As he discussed the handling of these leads with Harada, Satō claims he wanted to use these characters since they come across as weak, something which he believes films require in order to undergo a character arc, common in coming-of-age story stories.
 The relationship between Xiaoyu and Alisa was compared to the ones of a buddy film.
 Xiaoyu was written to be relatable to the audience and balance the more supernatural elements in the process.
 Xiaoyu's relationship with Alisa was made so that the latter develops a "soul" as the film progresses as she is a robot.

 Xiaoyu's fighting style is a mixture of Baguazhang and Piguaquan, and many of her attacks consist of pokes.
 Xiaoyu has the ability to use a stance called the Art of Phoenix, which she's had since her debut in Tekken 3.
 This allows her to duck under high attacks, and potentially counter with her own attacks.
+Her Phoenix stance (D+1+2) can also be used to backdash or tap back instead of the known Korean backdash or backdash cancel to create space away from the opponent.
+It can also be used in tandem with her Rain Dance (B+3+4) stance which would give her a unique backdashing mechanic which is even more evasive than standard backdashing techniques and allows her to move quickly and create space.
+This technique is shared by her classmate and palette swap Miharu Hirano, who debuted in Tekken 4.